Softmotions/ejdb/src/jql/README.md

 ### 2. Performance Tip

 In many cases, using index may drop down the overall query performance.
 Because index collection contains only document references (`id`) and engine may perform an addition document fetching by its primary key to finish query matching.
 So for not so large collections a brute scan may perform better than scan using indexes.
-However, exact matching operations: `eq`, `in` and `sorting` by natural index order will always benefit from index in any case.
+However, exact matching operations: `eq`, `in` and `sorting` by natural index order will always benefit from index in any way.

 ### 3. Performance Tip

-If you'd like update some set of documents with `apply` or `del` operations but don't want fetching all of them as result of you query - just add `count` modifier to the query to get rid of unnecessary data transferring and json data conversion.
+If you'd like update some set of documents with `apply` or `del` operations but don't want fetching all of them as result of query - just add `count` modifier to the query to get rid of unnecessary data transferring and json data conversion.